Introduction to dMRI

 Exercise 1 Get a list of all diffusion data in NIfTI file format (

-).Exercise 2 Plot the axial and radial diffusivity maps of the example given.
+01_introduction notebook).Exercise 2 Plot the axial and radial diffusivity maps of the example given.
 Start from fitting the preprocessed diffusion image (

-).Exercise 3 Simulate the ODF for two fibre populations with crossing angles of 90, 60, 45, 30, and 20 degrees.
+03_diffusion_tensor_imaging notebook).Exercise 3 Simulate the ODF for two fibre populations with crossing angles of 90, 60, 45, 30, and 20 degrees.
 We have included helpful hints and code to help you get started (

-).Exercise 4 Repeat the tractography, but apply a binary stopping criteria (BinaryStoppingCriterion) using the seed mask.
+04_constrained_spherical_deconvolution notebook).Exercise 4 Repeat the tractography, but apply a binary stopping criteria (BinaryStoppingCriterion) using the seed mask.
 Visualize the tractogram (

-)!Exercise 5 Set the color of the streamlines to display the values of the FA map and change the opacity to 0.05 (
+05_deterministic_tractography notebook)!Exercise 5 Set the color of the streamlines to display the values of the FA map and change the opacity to 0.05 (

-05_deterministic_tractography notebook
+05_deterministic_tractography notebook).

 Follow up with your local TA(s) to validate you completed the exercises correctly.